Rosesqy/quest-of-legend/README.txt

 						---- COMPILE AND RUN ON THE COMMAND LINE ----

-javac main.java
+javac Quest.java
-java main
+java Quest

 						---------------- INSTRUCTIONS ----------------
-in the game, you can choose at most three heroes to your team to explor the map, buy things in market, fight against monsters. some rules:
+in the game, you can choose  three heroes to your team to explor the map, buy things in market, fight against monsters. some rules:
 W: move up
 A: move left
 S: move down
 D: move right
+Z: status
+T: Teleport
+M: Shopping (only when in the nexus)
+B: Back to nexus
 Q: quit game
 I: show information.
 If we are not in a fight this should show information about the heroes (more specifically their level, their hp, their mana, their current exp, their money and their skill levels).